CLOSE X

 If you are involved in the construction of new dwellings, input tax on white goods and other ‘removeable items’ is not permitted.

 This is a short summary of what can and cannot be reclaimed.
-The evidence requires is almost always a proper tax invoice showing details including a description of the transaction including date, VAT amount, supplier, and their VAT number.
+The evidence requires is almost always a proper tax invoice showing details including a description of the transaction including date, VAT amount, supplier, and VAT number.

 For further guidance, speak to our VAT advisors today.